QuentinRa/blog.quentinra.dev/cybersecurity/red-team/tools/utilities/proxies/burp/index.md

 <div class="row row-cols-lg-2"><div>

 Like most community-friendly software, you can write extensions/plugins to enhance them.
-You can find extensions in the <kbd>Extender | BApp Store</kbd> tab.
-There are useful extensions such as
+You can find extensions in the `Extender | BApp Store` tab.
+There are useful extensions such as:

 * **Logger++**: "[...] logging extension for Burp Suite."
 * **WordPress Scanner**: "Find known vulnerabilities in WordPress plugins and themes using WPScan database."